Last Update: March 25, 2022

 f) Periods of unavailability that are due to the fact that the technical prerequisites on the part of the Customer for accessing the SaaS Services are not available or are temporarily unavailable, for example in the event of faults with the Customer’s own hardware.

 7.1 zenloop shall provide the Customer with free customer support at various service levels in order to deal with faults with the SaaS Services.
 Depending on the Customer’s choice, customer support shall be provided by the Customer Success Manager assigned to the Customer (by phone or email), by zenloop’s general email support (which is available at: firstname.lastname@example.org), or by live chat via the Website.
 The Customer’s dedicated Customer Success Manager shall be informed about each support case and assist in finding a solution.
 Depending on the Customer’s requirements, customer support shall be available in German or English. zenloop’s support services shall be available from Monday to Friday from 9am until 6pm (CET).
 This shall not apply on days that are public holidays in Berlin or on 24 and 31 December of each year.
 Requests received outside of these support hours shall be deemed to have been received during the next working day.
 During business hours, the initial response to all support requests shall occur within no more than 24 hours.
-All support requests shall be processed as quickly as possible and prioritised according to the following disruption severity levels:
+All support requests shall be processed as quickly as possible and prioritized according to the following disruption severity levels:

 a) First severity level: Critical software fault leading to a total failure of the SaaS Services.